jigx-com/jigx-docs-examples/docs/Actions/sync-entities.md

       children:
         - type: component.list
           options:
-          # use the list-calendars-rest to return the list events by calendar
+          # use the list-calendars-rest to return the list events by calendar.
             data: =@ctx.datasources.list-events-by-calendar
             maximumItemsToRender: 8
             item: